sdiehl/wiwinwlh/tutorial.md

 b = _ : _ : _ : _ : _ : _ : _ : _ : _ : _ : 12 : _
 ```

-While a thunk is being computed it's memory representation is replaced with a
+While a thunk is being computed its memory representation is replaced with a
 special form known as *blackhole* which indicates that computation is ongoing
 and allows a short circuit for when a computation might depend on it itself to
 complete.
 The implementation of this is some of the more subtle details of the
 GHC runtime.

-The ``seq`` function introduces an artificial dependence on the evaluation of
+The ``seq`` function introduces an artificial dependence on the evaluation
 order of two terms by requiring that the first argument be evaluated to WHNF
 before the evaluation of the second.
 The implementation of the `seq` function is
 an implementation detail of GHC.